Charles P. Mason: Early career

-Charles P. Mason was born on January 12, 1891, in Harrisburg, Pennsylvania, son of fireman William Charles and Gertrude Rider Mason.
+Mason was born on January 12, 1891, in Harrisburg, Pennsylvania, son of fireman William Charles and Gertrude Rider Mason.
 He graduated from the high school in Columbia, Pennsylvania, in summer 1908 and received an appointment to the United States Naval Academy at Annapolis, Maryland.
-While at the Academy, Mason was active in football, baseball and track and held numerals for excellence.
+While at the academy, Mason was active in football, baseball and track and held numerals for excellence.

-Among his classmates were several future admirals including: Daniel E. Barbey, Richard E. Byrd, Elliott Buckmaster, Walter S. DeLany, Louis E. Denfeld, Campbell D. Edgar, Thomas L. Gatch, Edward Hanson, Aaron S. Merrill, Edward O. McDonnell, Charles McMorris, Alfred E. Montgomery, DeWitt C. Ramsey, Ingram C. Sowell, Mahlon Tisdale, Francis E. M. Whiting, Carleton H. Wright, and Ellis M. Zacharias.
+Mason graduated with Bachelor of Science degree in June 1912 and was commissioned ensign.
+His Naval Academy classmates included future Admirals Daniel E. Barbey, Elliot Buckmaster, Louis E. Denfield, Charles A. Lockwood, Alfred E. Montgomery, DeWitt C. Ramsey, Mahlon Tisdale, Louis Wenzell, and Carleton F. Wright.

-Mason graduated with Bachelor of Science degree in June 1912 and was commissioned Ensign.
 He was subsequently assigned to battleship Connecticut, participating in the operations with the Atlantic Fleet, before Connecticut was ordered to the Mexican waters to protect American interests during the Mexican Revolution in June 1914.
 Mason was promoted to Lieutenant (junior grade) in June 1915 and transferred to light cruiser Chester.

 In June 1916, Mason requested for flight training and was ordered to the Naval Air Station Pensacola, Florida.
 He was designated Naval aviator #52 on June 26, 1917, and remained at the Pensacola Air Station as an instructor until the fall of 1917.
-During his service there, he was promoted to Lieutenant on August 31, 1917.
+During his service there, he was promoted to lieutenant on August 31, 1917.
 Mason was then transferred to Long Island, New York and briefly held command of Naval Air Station Bay Shore there.

-Mason was transferred to Washington, D.C. in December 1917, and served in the Office of the Chief of Naval Operations under Admiral William S. Benson until April 1918.
-He was then ordered to Europe and assumed duty as Officer-in-Charge of Inspection and Test of Airplanes at the Naval Air Station at Pauillac, France.
-While in this capacity, Mason flew the first American-built seaplane powered with single and twin engined Liberty motors delivered to the U.S. Naval Air Forces in Europe.
-He was promoted to the temporary rank of Lieutenant commander on September 21, 1918.
+Mason was transferred to Washington, D.C., in December 1917, and served in the Office of the Chief of Naval Operations under Admiral William S. Benson until April 1918.
+He was then ordered to Europe and assumed duty as officer-in-charge of inspection and test of airplanes at the Naval Air Station at Pauillac, France.
+While in this capacity, Mason flew the first American-built seaplane powered with single and twin-engined Liberty motors delivered to the U.S. Naval Air Forces in Europe.
+He was promoted to the temporary rank of lieutenant commander on September 21, 1918.

-Following the Armistice, Mason was ordered to London, England and assigned to Armistice commission as a member of the Heavier than air board and participated in the inspection of German air stations.
-He was later commended by the British Admiralty and also received a Letter of commendation from the Secretary of the Navy Josephus Daniels for his service during the War.
+Following the Armistice, Mason was ordered to London, England, and assigned to Armistice commission as a member of the Heavier than air board and participated in the inspection of German air stations.
+He was later commended by the British Admiralty and also received a letter of commendation from the Secretary of the Navy Josephus Daniels for his service during the war.